Aladin147/BLKWDS_Manager/beta_readiness_summary.md

 ## Beta Readiness Assessment

-The application is approximately **97-99% ready for beta release**.
+The application is approximately **98-99% ready for beta release**.
 The remaining tasks are minor and non-blocking:

-1. Some dashboard layout responsiveness improvements may be needed
-2. Some unused controllers and adapters may need cleanup
+1. Some unused controllers and adapters may need cleanup
+2. Some placeholder icons may need to be replaced with proper images or standardized icons
+3. Some accessibility improvements may be needed

 These issues are minor and can be addressed in post-beta updates without affecting core functionality.

 ## Next Steps

-1. Improve dashboard layout responsiveness
-2. Clean up unused controllers and adapters
+1. Clean up unused controllers and adapters
+2. Replace placeholder icons with proper images or standardized icons
+3. Improve accessibility with larger icon sizes and better text readability
-3. Conduct final testing and verification
+4. Conduct final testing and verification
-4. Tag codebase as v1.0.0 for beta release
+5. Tag codebase as v1.0.0 for beta release